 To promote a harmonious development of the EU as a whole, socially as well as economically, the European Commission also supports a range of collaboration programmes.
 These programmes are prepared by each member state and/or region, and are financed either by the European Regional Development Fund (ERDF) or other parts of the Cohesion policy.

 Regional programmes – Sweden

-Social Fund (ESF)
+European Social Fund Plus (ESF+)